-Incase your team is not a cross-functional team, then in Agile, Quality assurance (QA) engineers are sometimes recognized as real managers/driving force/motive power as they demand that functionalities be out on time and frequently so that they could complete testing of all the functionalities to help team achieve their iteration (Sprint) goals.
+In Agile, test engineers or validation teams could be called real managers as they demand that functionalities should be out on time and frequently so that they could complete testing of all the developed functionalities on time thus helping team achieve their Iteration goals.
 But what happens when it doesn’t happens?

-At the end of the Iteration you might have completed coding (what developers believes) but as per Definition of Done (DoD) untested codes are not ready for Demo – remember the Agile principles which says “Working software is the primary measure of progress“.
+At the end of the Iteration you might have completed codes (what developers believes) but untested codes, not ready for Demo as per Definition of Done. – remember the Agile Principles “Working software is the primary measure of progress“.

-Sometimes teams try to make iterations longer (non-agile way) expecting that they will be able to complete testing within iteration; or sometime completing a demonstrable functionality takes more than one iteration.
-This approach not only compromises on the agile principles of getting frequent customer feedback but also results in low team productivity – remember the Agile principles which says “Deliver working software frequently,…, with a preference to the shorter timescale.“.
+Sometimes teams make Iterations longer (non-agile) expecting that they will be able to complete testing within Iteration or completing a demonstrable functionality takes more than one iteration.
+This approach compromises not only the principles of getting frequent customer feedback but also results in low team productivity. – remember the Agile Principles “Deliver working software frequently,…, with a preference to the shorter timescale.“.

-As most of the organizations are certified on certain ISO/CMM level/Six Sigma process and guidelines, and they need to maintain the high quality code standards; but sometime Agile team argue quality auditors, “hey!! we are agile team, we don’t worry about number of defects or defect density, we are more worried about working code and Demo” – remember the Agile principles which says “customer satisfaction through early and continuous delivery of valuable software is the key”.
+As organizations are mostly certified on certain ISO/CMM level/Six Sigma process and guidelines, and they need to maintain the high quality code standards; but sometime Agile team argue quality auditors, “hey!! we are agile team, we don’t worry about number of defects or defect density, we are more worried about working code and Demo” – remember “customer satisfaction through early and continuous delivery of valuable software” is the key.

 How often you noticed a developer saying this?

-- “We don’t know what code is suppose to do”, because either they don’t understand the requirements or the big picture or it’s a legacy code
+- “We don’t know what code is suppose to do”, because either they don’t understand the requirements or correctly understand the big picture or it’s a legacy code

 - “We can’t prove that our code is working without someone manually verifying that it works”